-Name (first and last) 1301 (Class day/time) Date
+Name (first and last)

 ESSAYS

 ALL ESSAYS MUST BE SUBMITTED OR A STUDENT WILL BE DROPPED FROM THE COURSE!

 A total of five essays will be assigned during the semester.
 First, the chapter covering the format and requirements of the essays will be assigned.
 Then, the student will be asked to submit planning (outline).